liranbd1/LlmComms/README.md

 ### Streaming Requests

-Streaming is available only when the provider advertises `ProviderCapabilities.SupportsStreaming`.
-Attempting to stream otherwise results in a `NotSupportedException`.
+Streaming calls always flow to the configured provider.
+If the selected model does not support streaming, the provider’s error is propagated to the caller.
 The middleware pipeline still runs for streaming calls, and the logging/metrics components emit aggregated usage and duration once enumeration completes.

 ## Observability & Redaction